puppetlabs/puppet-docs/source/pe/3.3/quick_start_sudo.markdown

 8. Click the __runonce__ action and then __Run__.

 > Congratulations!
-You’ve just created a privileges class that you can use to define and enforce a sudoers configuration across your PE-managed infrastructure.
+You’ve just created the `privileges` class that you can use to define and enforce a sudoers configuration across your PE-managed infrastructure.

 ### Other Resources